newrelic/newrelic-dotnet-buildpack-tile/README.md

         <br/>

-        - **logging level:** change agent logging level and destination<br/>
+        - <strong>logging level:</strong> change agent logging level and destination<br/>
         <pre>
               &lt;log level="info" console="true" /&gt;
         </pre>
         <br/>
-        - **non-IIS executable instrumentation:** since for dotnet framework apps 'hwc.exe' is the executable running your application, the copy of **"newrelic.config"** file that comes with the hwc extension contains the proper settings to tell the executable name to the agent.
-If you provide your own **"newrelic.config"** file, make sure it contains the following tag:
+        - <strong>non-IIS executable instrumentation:</strong> since for dotnet framework apps 'hwc.exe' is the executable running your application, the copy of <strong>"newrelic.config"</strong> file that comes with the hwc extension contains the proper settings to tell the executable name to the agent.
+If you provide your own <strong>"newrelic.config"</strong> file, make sure it contains the following tag:
         <pre>
               &lt;instrumentation&gt;
                 &lt;applications&gt;